 How much does an F-1 Student Visa cost?

-If your spouse and/or any qualifying children intend to live with you in the United States while you study, they must also enrol in SEVIS, although dependents of a prospective student do not have to pay the I-901 fee.
+If your spouse and/or qualifying children plan to live with you in the United States while you study, they must also enroll in SEVIS, but dependents of F-1 students (F-2 visa holders) are not required to pay the SEVIS I-901 fee.

 How to apply for the F-1 Student Visa